 - the recipient's position and role (eg, gifts from subordinates in particular are often discouraged or not permitted in the public sector).

-In relation to the public sector, further rules and guidance apply.
+Public sector In relation to the public sector, further rules and guidance apply.
 The Hong Kong Civil Service Bureau (CSB) has published a number of civil service regulations which set out relevant anti-bribery provisions and disciplinary actions arising for public servants in breach.
 Civil Service Regulation 444 states that advantages offered to an officer (or his or her spouse) by virtue of the officer's official position or on an occasion attended in the officer's official capacity are regarded as advantages to the officer's department and must be dealt with in accordance with civil service regulation protocols (usually polite rejection of the advantage).
 A number of CSB circulars set out further principles for public servants, notably Civil Service Bureau Circular 4/2007 (which deals with advantages offered when acting in an official capacity).

 Prescribed officers are also subject to the Acceptance of Advantages (Chief Executive’s Permission) Notice 2010.
 Prescribed officers are prohibited under Section 3 of the Prevention of Bribery Ordinance from soliciting or accepting advantages without the general or special permission of the Hong Kong chief executive.
 The notice addresses four restricted advantages (gifts of money or in kind, discounts, loans and travel) and contains certain permissions in this regard.
 Outside these categories, prescribed officers can accept all other advantages in a private capacity.
 Acceptance of advantages in an official capacity is usually prohibited, but may be approved in certain circumstances under Circular 4/2007.

 Finally, the Civil Service Code and the Civil Servant's Guide to Good Practices contain core values of conduct, integrity and impartiality, as well as specific provisions on the acceptance of advantages by public servants.